Nurseries Online

 Buying Streptocarpus

-These are a difficult plant to find in nurseries, we suggest you contact your local African Violet and Strepocarpus Society.
+It is also worth contacting your local African Violet and Strepocarpus Society.
 Or visit one of their shows where plants are often offered for sale.

 Pink flowering Streptocarpus